nuttie1/hanoi-prac/README.md

 # hanoi-prac
-Hanoi towers example using python.
+Stackish Hanoi towers example using python.
+For school presentation.